Two the Hard Way: Critical reception

 The album was generally panned by critics.
+Rolling Stone stated that although the concept "is perfect", Cher and Gregg Allman "aren't really singers at all, but media personalities", arguing that "neither of them has enough voice" for the material.
+The Toledo Blade wrote that Cher and Gregg Allman "set out in a field foreign to both — rhythm and blues", and concluding that "they match rather well — one's as bad as the other", with the vocals described as a "monumental groaner".
+The Walrus! wrote that Cher "is a super singer" and Gregg Allman "a super rock 'n' roller", but concluding that "the two audiences are incompatible.
+But, isn't that the story of their whole relationship?".
 The Rolling Stone Record Guide wrote: "It's hard to imagine a more inappropriate combination...
 It's the bottom of the barrel after a long fall for Gregg, and more of the same for Cher."
 The guide gave the album zero stars, rating it "Worthless".

 On the other hand, Cash Box was more cordial, explaining that "there were some complications in the meantime, as the title perhaps alludes to, but the end result is all you could ever hope for in a collaboration from these two unique musical performers," and concluding that "it's a very personal and moving album, and if there is an anthem, it might just be the gritty "We're Gonna Make It," which we hope is prophetic."
+Record World, for their part, included the album on the "Album Picks" list on November 19, 1977, and considered the collaboration to be "more in the bluesy vein of the Allman Brothers than what one might expect from Cher".
+They also highlighted the song "You've Really Got A Hold On Me", saying that it finds both singers "trading verses and breathing new life into the Smokey Robinson classic".